 Question: Are DRAGONS in the Bible?
-Did Jerusalem have a well for dragons?
+Did Jerusalem have a special well for them?

-Answer: Nehemiah was a prophet held captive by the Persian empire.
+Now, let us tackle your question about Jerusalem having a well for dragons.
+Nehemiah was a prophet held captive by the Persian empire.
 He was released and given permission to return to Judah and rebuild Jerusalem and its walls.
 After arriving in the city he toured the walls to assess their condition before reconstructing them.
-On his journey he mentions something rather odd:
+On his journey he mentions something rather odd.

 "And I went out by night by the gate of the valley, EVEN BEFORE THE DRAGON WELL. . ."
 (Nehemiah 2:13, KJV)

-So, what about this well for dragons?
-The New Interpreter's Bible Commentary thinks it could be another name for the natural spring named En-rogel mentioned in 1Kings:
+So, what about this well?
+The New Interpreter's Bible Commentary thinks it could be another name for the natural spring named En-rogel mentioned in 1Kings 1:9.

 The International Standard Bible Encyclopedia (ISBE) thinks it was a well dug in this area.
 An alternative name for this particular well is jackal's well, a translation found in the New American Standard and New International Version translations.
 The Hebrew word translated "dragon" in Nehemiah 2:13 is tanniym (which we mentioned above).